Opinion | On stock trades and unionization, lawmakers face big ethical tests

 To take just one example, freshman Sen. Tommy Tuberville (R-Ala.) is a particularly vigorous player of the markets.
 Insider found that he violated the Stock Act 132 times by not reporting trades totaling at least $894,000 on time.

 When House Speaker Nancy Pelosi (D-Calif.) was asked about whether she’d support a bill banning members of Congress from trading individual stocks at all, she was dismissive.
-“We’re a free market economy,” she said, “and they should be able to participate in that.”
+“We’re a free-market economy,” she said."They should be able to participate in that.”

-But now, perhaps responding to strongly worded opinion pieces criticizing her position, Pelosi has come around.
+But now, perhaps responding to strongly-worded opinion pieces criticizing her position, Pelosi has come around.
 According to Punchbowl News, she’s working with other House Democrats to fashion a bill that would ban members from trading individual stocks.

-Senate Minority Leader Chuck Schumer (D-N.Y.) agrees, and Sen. Jon Ossoff (D-Ga.) has already written a bill banning the practice.
+Senate Majority Leader Charles E. Schumer (D-N.Y.) agrees, and Sen. Jon Ossoff (D-Ga.) has already written a bill banning the practice.
 Even some Republicans support the idea.

 The problem here isn’t just about timely reporting.
 There’s a long and unfortunate history of members of Congress using the knowledge they gain, whether through classified briefings or just the ordinary work of legislation, to enrich themselves with well-timed stock trades.
 Sometimes it results in convictions for insider trading, sometimes it looks incredibly fishy, but most of the time you just never hear about it.